 What is Chef Automate?

-Chef Automate provides a full suite of enterprise capabilities for workflow, node visibility and compliance.
-Chef Automate integrates with the open-source products Chef, InSpec and Habitat. it comes with a comprehensive 24×7 support services for the entire platform, including open source components.
+Chef Automate provides a full suite of enterprise capabilities for workflow, node visibility, and compliance.
+Chef Automate integrates with the open-source products Chef, InSpec, and Habitat.
+It comes with comprehensive 24×7 support services for the entire platform, including open source components.

 As software deployment speed increases across your organization, the need for fast real-time collaboration becomes critical.
 Different teams may use different tools to accomplish various tasks.
 The ability to integrate a variety of third-party products is necessary in support of continuous deployment of infrastructure and applications.
 Chef Automate provides tools for local development, several integration points including APIs and SDKs, in addition to deployment pipelines that support a common workflow.